Trump downplays Turkey's assault in Syria, touts sanctions over fighting

-WASHINGTON (Reuters) - President Donald Trump on Wednesday played down the crisis in Syria touched off by Turkey’s incursion against U.S.-allied Kurdish forces, saying the conflict was between Turkey and Syria and that it was “fine” for Russia to help Damascus.
+WASHINGTON (Reuters) - U.S. President Donald Trump on Wednesday played down the crisis in Syria touched off by Turkey’s incursion against U.S.-allied Kurdish forces, saying the conflict was between Turkey and Syria and that it was up to the countries there to work it out.

-Trump, speaking to reporters at the White House, said imposing U.S. sanctions on Turkey would be better than fighting in the region and that it was up to the countries there to work it out.
+Trump, speaking to reporters at the White House, said imposing U.S. sanctions on Turkey would be better than having U.S. forces fighting in the region, adding that he was confident about the safety of U.S. nuclear weapons in Turkey.

+“I’d always rather use economic power before I use military power,” Trump said.

 Kurdish-allied forces, backed by American troops, had been a strategic U.S. partner in the fight against Islamic State in northeastern Syria before Turkey launched an assault in the area following a phone call between Turkish President Tayyip Erdogan and Trump last week.

 The Kurds are “not angels,” Trump said.
 “They fought with us.
-We made a lot of money for them to fight with us, and that’s okay.
+We paid a lot of money for them to fight with us, and that’s OK.
 They did well when they fought with us.
 They didn’t do so well when they didn’t fight with us.”

 Trump has faced harsh criticism for his handling of the situation, including from fellow Republicans.
 He is scheduled to host congressional leaders at the White House later on Wednesday as lawmakers ready sanctions against Ankara.